FAQs for Early Start Program

 Can I enroll in an Early Start Program class even if I have not taken the ELM or EPT placement exam(s)?

 Some CSU campuses may allow this practice.
-However, Cal State Fullerton requires that you take the ELM and/or EPT in order to enroll in our ESP classes
+However, Cal State Fullerton requires that you take the ELM and/or EPT in order to enroll in our ESP classes unless you are Conditional based on your EAP, SAT or ACT tests.

 If I enroll in an Early Start Program class at another campus, do I still need to take the ELM and/or EPT to come to Cal State Fullerton?